AdobeDocs/experience-manager-65.en/help/assets/launch.md

 ### Setting up Data Elements and Rules {#setting-up-data-elements-and-rules}

-In Adobe Launch, create Data Elements and Rules that are necessary for tracking Dynamic Media viewers.
+In Experience Platform Launch, create Data Elements and Rules that are necessary for tracking Dynamic Media viewers.

-See [How data and event tracking works in the integration](#how-data-and-event-tracking-works-in-the-integration) for an overview of tracking with Adobe Launch.
+See [How data and event tracking works in the integration](#how-data-and-event-tracking-works-in-the-integration) for an overview of tracking with Experience Platform Launch.

-See [Sample configuration](#sample-configuration) for a sample configuration in Adobe Launch that demonstrates how to track an asset name on viewer load.
+See [Sample configuration](#sample-configuration) for a sample configuration in Experience Platform Launch that demonstrates how to track an asset name on viewer load.

 See [Configuring the Dynamic Media Viewers extension](#configuring-the-dynamic-media-viewers-extension) for in-depth information about the extension's capabilities.

 ### Publishing a library {#publishing-a-library}

-To make changes in the Adobe Launch configuration (including Property, Extensions, Rules, and Data Elements set up), you need to *publish* such changes*.* Publishing in Adobe Launch is performed from the Publishing tab under the Property configuration.
+To make changes in the Experience Platform Launch configuration (including Property, Extensions, Rules, and Data Elements set up), you need to *publish* such changes*.* Publishing in Experience Platform Launch is performed from the Publishing tab under the Property configuration.

-Adobe Launch may have multiple Development environments, one Staging environment, and one Production environment.
-By default the Adobe Launch Cloud Configuration in AEM points the AEM author node to the Stage environment of Adobe Launch, and the AEM publish node to the Production environment of Adobe Launch.
-This arrangment means that with the default AEM settings, it is necessary to publish the Adobe Launch library to the Staging environment so as to make use of it in AEM author, and then publish it into the Production environment so that it can be used in AEM publish.
+Experience Platform Launch may have multiple Development environments, one Staging environment, and one Production environment.
+By default the Experience Platform Launch Cloud Configuration in AEM points the AEM author node to the Stage environment of Experience Platform Launch, and the AEM publish node to the Production environment of Experience Platform Launch.
+This arrangment means that with the default AEM settings, it is necessary to publish the Experience Platform Launch library to the Staging environment so as to make use of it in AEM author, and then publish it into the Production environment so that it can be used in AEM publish.

-See [Environments](https://experienceleague.adobe.com/docs/launch/using/reference/publish/environments/environments.html#environment-types) for more information about Adobe Launch environments.
+See [Environments](https://experienceleague.adobe.com/docs/launch/using/reference/publish/environments/environments.html#environment-types) for more information about Experience Platform Launch environments.

 Publishing a library involves the following two steps: